 Before that, he spent 3 years at Yahoo! performing a variet of roles.
 Initially hired to the Ops Tools team to work on infrastructure projects such as DNS automation, he then went on to spread his time around on automating abuse/spam prevention, rebuilding the offline batch processing system, optimizing database queries, building out high-profile integrations, and rescuing kittens at Flickr.

-When not writing code, Mike spends his time playing soccer, occasionally giving talks at conferences, and learning about how computers work.
+When not writing code, Mike spends his time surfing, playing soccer, occasionally giving talks at conferences, and learning about how computers work.

 Derek Smith is a recent graduate from Loyola Marymount Univiersity.
 With early guidance from a few CS professors, he began his Senior year with the iPhone SDK.
 As a student developer he earned a WWDC Student Scholarship.
 After college, Derek began working as an iPhone Dev consultant which lead him to his current position at SimpleGeo.
 At SimpleGeo, Derek was given the opportunity to explore different implementations for providing an augmented reality environment for the iPhone.